 In 1970, Congress strengthened the 1963 Clean Air Act, the second anti-pollution law in world history behind the British.
-Though they focused on different toxins, the 1963 law was spurred by publication of Rachel Carson’s Silent Spring (1962), that alerted the public to the dangers of pesticides and the chemical industry’s policy of misinformation (which, in turn, launched a smear campaign against her).
+Though they focused on different toxins, the 1963 law was spurred by publication of Rachel Carson’s Silent Spring (1962), that alerted the public to the dangers of pesticides and the chemical industry’s policy of misinformation (which, in turn, launched a smear campaign against her that continues today).
 Carson was perhaps the most influential muckraker since Upton Sinclair, whose Jungle (1906) helped reform the food industry.
 Carson traced research funding to industries that had a stake in the results of that same research.
 Writing as she died of breast cancer, the former marine biologist for the Fish & Wildlife Service contended that pesticides were carcinogenic and harmed fish and animals that fed on fish, including bald eagles, when they drained into water.
 Silent Spring led to drastic reductions in DDT use in the U.S., a compound used on crops for pests and in homes to reduce mosquitos.
 The chemical mitigated typhoid epidemics in Europe during WWII by reducing lice.
 Since malaria-carrying mosquitos continue to wreak havoc worldwide, critics like Breitbart have grouped Carson with mass-killers Hitler, Stalin, Mao, and Pol Pot.
 However, the U.S. ban didn’t extend to other nations and, in any event, Carson understood the need for chemicals and to control pests.
 She didn’t call for DDT’s elimination but rather more judicious use, so that mosquitos wouldn’t develop resistance which, in fact, they later did in some areas.

 Additionally, Congress passed the Clean Water Act in 1972.
 Nixon consolidated various regulatory agencies with a hand in pollution by creating the EPA, or Environmental Protection Agency.
 Resisting these new laws and agencies, the auto industry stalled implementation of new emission standards until the late 1970s but, slowly, they removed brain-damaging lead from gasoline, though lead still exists in some old wall paint, ammunition, and pipelines.
 Coping with the worst smog in the country, of which cars cause about half, the California Air Resources Board (CARB) led the way, spurring gas stations to use vapor-lock nozzles and automakers to design engines and exhaust systems/catalytic converters that emitted less nitrogen oxide, sulfur oxides, carbon monoxide, and other particulates.

 While difficult to imagine today, there was widespread bipartisan support for environmental measures during the Nixon era despite other controversies that split the parties.
 The 1970 Clean Air Act passed the House 374-1 and Senate 73-0.
 Conservatives and liberals have a complicated and overlapping history regarding environmental and conservation concerns.
 As we saw in Chapter 5, no early president did more to cordon off protected wilderness than Republican Teddy Roosevelt, though the park system also benefitted from radicals like John Muir.
 In the early 20th century, rural hunters established a licensing system to save white-tailed deer from near extinction.
 Many evangelicals today part ways with the Republican Party on environmental issues.
 The leftist Students for a Democratic Society (SDS) objected to the first Earth Day at the University of Michigan in 1970, an event now widely regarded as kicking off modern environmentalism, because they thought it distracted from more important issues like the anti-war movement.
 More recently, as corporations began to complain about the costs of not polluting the air and water after the new legislation of the early 1970s, liberals embraced environmentalism in more wholesale fashion and most conservatives closed ranks opposing it.
-The head of today’s EPA, Scott Pruitt, was nominated because of his longstanding desire to abolish the agency.
+Donald Trump nominated the head of today’s EPA, Scott Pruitt, because of his longstanding desire to abolish the agency.

 On this and other issues, Nixon was a Republican president who, despite cantankerous personal relations, worked well with a liberal Congress on legislation.
 He signed off on Amtrak (a new hybrid [public/private] passenger train system), signed an executive order expanding employment opportunities for women in the federal government, and called for greater political self-determination among American Indians, signed into law in 1975.
 He agreed to add long-term disability coverage to Medicare, along with end-stage renal care.
 Nixon also supported blanket healthcare coverage for the poor in a plan similar to the 2010 Patient Protection & Affordable Healthcare Act (Obamacare), though the bill didn’t make it out of Congress.
-Near the end of his life, Democrat Ted Kennedy lamented not doing more to back Nixon’s idea but, at the time, he thought a simple, single-payer government option plan was viable so he helped defeat the mandate plan that called for those who could afford it to buy private health insurance.
+Near the end of his life, Democrat Ted Kennedy lamented not doing more to back Nixon’s idea but, at the time, he thought a simple, single-payer government option plan was viable so he helped defeat a mandate plan that called for those who could afford it to buy private health insurance.

 GOP’s Southern Strategy

-Nixon’s key interest in domestic politics, aside from using FBI-directed covert ops like COINTELPRO to infiltrate and disrupt long-hairs, commies, and Blacks, was elections; without winning he couldn’t get in office and focus on big-picture foreign policy.
+Nixon’s key interest in domestic politics, aside from using FBI-directed covert ops like COINTELPRO to infiltrate and disrupt long-hairs, commies, and Blacks, was elections.
+Without winning he couldn’t get in office and focus on big-picture foreign policy.
 In 1968, his chief strategist Kevin Phillips masterminded their Southern Strategy to help siphon the old southern Democrats into the Republican’s camp.
-If the name sounds conspiratorial, keep in mind that every candidate in every election has some strategy for every demographic.
+If the name sounds conspiratorial, keep in mind that every candidate in every election has some strategy for every region and demographic.
 Phillips coined the term Sun Belt and prophesied an emerging Republican majority in the South and West.
 Yet, while Barry Goldwater (AZ), Richard Nixon (CA), and Ronald Reagan (CA) were from the West, they earned their electoral votes in the eastern part of the Sunbelt.
-The Southeast is currently home to ~ 40% of Americans or 22 million people.
+The Southeast is currently home to ~ 40% of Americans, or 22 million people.
 One need look no further than the 1964 electoral map to see the seismic shift caused by the Civil Rights Act of that same year — a bill GOP candidate Goldwater opposed despite a majority of Republican senators voting in favor of it.
 As we saw in Chapter 16, the GOP won the Southeast for the first time ever, defeating a Texas Democrat, no less.
 FDR, Truman, and Kennedy had avoided being seen as too pro-black in order to not drive away the Democrats’ “Solid South,” though all three made some headway on civil rights.
 The Texan LBJ severed the party’s racist ties once and for all but lost the South.

 On the face of it, Nixon and Phillips’ Southern Strategy seemed innocuous enough, even progressive, because it called for black voter registration drives, the same kind promoted during the Civil Rights movement.
 But Nixon’s goal wasn’t to empower Blacks; it was for Blacks to vote Democrat which would, in turn, scare Whites into the arms of the Republicans.
 They figured that for every African American joining the Democrats — which those that hadn’t already in the 1930s (New Deal) presumably now would with LBJ’s war on racism and poverty — a few Whites would scare off and join the GOP.
 Phillips wrote, “Whites will desert in droves the minute it becomes a black party.”
 He told the New York Times Magazine, “The more Negroes who register as Democrats in the South, the sooner the Negrophobe whites will quit the Democrats and become Republicans.”
 Of course, the strategy could cut the other direction, scaring non-racist Whites out of the GOP.
 Young Hillary Rodham (Clinton), for instance, left the Republican Party for good after attending the 1968 GOP Convention in Miami and objecting to the party’s “veiled” racism.